-- Assure your safety get to a place that is safe.

-- If you are in immediate danger, call 911.

-- Contact someone who can help you.

-- O This could be the police/911, Campus Security 425.754.0154, an advocate from a Sexual Assault Center, or a trusted friend or family member. - If possible, preserve evidence of the attack; - O Try not to urinate, don't bathe, brush your teeth, or change or destroy your clothing; your clothes and items you may have been carrying are also evidence. - If the assault took place in your home, do not rearrange and/or clean up anything. - As soon as you are safe, go to a hospital Emergency Room. - Even if you do not think you have any medical issues as a result of the attack, it is best to have a doctor check that there are no unseen injuries, to discuss emergency contraception, etc.
+- Assure your safety get to a place that is safe. - If you are in immediate danger, call 911. - Contact someone who can help you. - This could be the police 911, Campus Security 425.754.0154, an advocate from a Sexual Assault Center, or a trusted friend or family member. - If possible, preserve evidence of the attack; - Try not to urinate, don't bathe, brush your teeth, or change o destroy your clothing; your clothes and items you may have been carrying are also evidence

+- If the assault took place in your home, do not rearrange and/oclean up anything. - As soon as you are safe, go to a hospital Emergency Room. - Even if you do not think you have any medical issues as a resulof the attack, it is best to have a doctor check that there are no unseen injuries, to discus emergency contraception, etc.

-The hospital can sometimes collect evidence up to 72 hours after an attack, although an immediate exam is most likely to gather the best evidence.
-Evidence collected does not have to be included in a report to the police.
+The hospital can sometimes collect evidence up to 72 hours aftean attack, although an immediate exam is most likely to gather the best evidence.
+Evidence colleted does not have to be included in a report to the police.
 Crime Victims Compensation covers the cost of these exams.
 It is not necessary to make a police report in order to receive this medical care.
 You do not have to make a decision about reporting to the police at the time of the exam.
-The hospital can keep the evidence and you can decide later.
+The hospital an keep the evidence and you can decide later.

-- As soon as you can, write down every detail that you can remember. - And remember, what happened is not your fault, and you will recover.
+- As soon as you can, write down every detail that you can remember. - And remember, what happenedis not your fault, and you will recover.